-- 7.2.4.1 Active Siege
+7.2.4.1 Active Siege

-- Code S
+Code S BAC 3+ Stat Combat

-- BAC

-- 3 +Stat Combat

-- Results An Active Siege action may be taken by any army against a city that is held by hostile forces.
+An Active Siege action may be taken by any army against a city that is held by hostile forces.
 Any hostile army may have to be cleared from the region before the city can be besieged, however.
 Be aware that an Active Siege can be very bloody and possibly a failure if sufficient forces are not committed.
 A successful Active Siege destroys all of the city's Wall Points, assuming the city does not surrender, in which case the city's remaining Wall Points are delivered intact.

 Active Siege can be used multiple times against a city.
 A separate siege resolution procedure is figured for each 3 Action Points expended.
 Usually this order is given with a rider indicating that it will be attempted until either the city falls or the besieging army suffers some unacceptable level of casualties.
-You may designate the city, if captured, will have a Pacified or Pacified Tributary status.
-If you make no additional note to the GM, it will be Pacified and you will have to garrison the city.